wenma-phd/website_hugo/content/research/_index.md

         {{< figure src="sm_ai_pmf.png" width="5000px" height="auto" caption="" numbered="false" >}}
     </div>
     <div style="margin-left: 20px;">
         <p style="margin-top: 0px;"> Remarkable advances in life science now permit in-silico exploration of a vast range of length scales from single-protein systems to cell-scale organization and dynamics.
 We are interested to apply statistical physics and machine learning/AI to extend the timescale conventional methods can simulate.
-For example, we have employed rare-event sampling techniques to search for the most probable transition pathways for molecular motor actions (<a href="https://pubs.acs.org/doi/abs/10.1021/ja512605w" target="_blank">JACS 2015</a>, <a href="https://elifesciences.org/articles/34186" target="_blank">eLife 2018</a>).
+Previously, we have employed rare-event sampling techniques to search for the most probable transition pathways for molecular motor actions (<a href="https://pubs.acs.org/doi/abs/10.1021/ja512605w" target="_blank">JACS 2015</a>, <a href="https://elifesciences.org/articles/34186" target="_blank">eLife 2018</a>).
         </p>
     </div>
 </div>